-many emotional processes are affected by perhaps as a result of a shared resource pool forAhmed, 2018, Blair et al., 2007; Muraven, Tice, & Baumeister, 1998; Mather & Knight, 2005; Knight et al., 2007).
-For instance, Ahmed (2018) showed that participants are less accurate at categorizing emotional facial expressions when under high cognitive load.
-Other work has demonstrated the deleterious effects of cognitive load on emotional bias in older adults, demonstrating that cognitively demanding tasks (distraction during memory encoding) reduce age-related positivity bias (Mather & Knight, 2005; Knight et al., 2007).
-Evidence of these cognition-emotion interactions comes from the neuroimaging literature as well.
-For examplethose involved in the maintenance of emotional processes, such that cognitive demands deplete resources which might otherwise be dedicated to the maintenance of emotional processing. there is an importance of the domain-specificity of loads.
-In other words, emotional and non-emotional loads differentially affect concurrent emotional processing.
-Specifically, emotional loads impact concurrent emotional processing more strongly than comparable non-emotional loads.
-For instance, when asked to maintain representations of the emotion a face expressed, rather than its identity, participants were less accurate on subsequent judgments of emotional , rather than sensory(e.g., lemon-yellow, couple-happy; Vermeulen, Niedenthal, Pleyers, Bayot, & Corneille, 2014).For instance, changing the nature of cognitively demanding tasks, even when stimuli themselves remain consistent, to include an emotional component (e.g., remembering an emotional expression instead of an identity; judging the congruency of a face and label for emotional expressions instead of sex) results in the recruitment of dissociable neural resources (Egner, Etkin, Gale, & Hirsch, 2008; Neta & Whalen, 2011).
-Indeed, emotional loads are highly competitive for neural representation (i.e., cognitive resources), receiving priority processing at the perceptual and executive levels (Pessoa, 2009) and recruiting inputs from emotion- and arousal-related brain regions (Grimm, Weigand, Kazzer, Jacobs, & Bajbouj, 2012).
+Furthermore, many emotional processes are affected by cognitive depletion, perhaps as a result of a shared resource pool for the concurrent emotional and cognitive demands (Ahmed, 2018, Blair et al., 2007; Muraven, Tice, & Baumeister, 1998; Mather & Knight, 2005; Knight et al., 2007).
+For example, several studies have used a distracting task to ’occupy’ PFC resources related to cognitive control and thereby limit attention to emotional stimuli, usually pain (Ochsner & Gross, 2005).
+Also, Ahmed (2018) showed that participants are less accurate at categorizing emotional facial expressions when under high cognitive load.
+Other work has demonstrated the deleterious effects of cognitive load on emotional bias in older adults, demonstrating that cognitively demanding tasks (i.e., distraction during memory encoding) reduced the age-related positivity bias (Mather & Knight, 2005; Knight et al., 2007).
+Neuroimaging work has shown that emotion regulation regions of the brain are recruited when emotional material is presented during a cognitively demanding (Stroop) task (Blair et al., 2007).
+These findings suggest that, in order to preserve cognitive resources required for task performance, an emotion regulation mechanism may be employed to down-regulate the brain’s response to the emotional material (Blair et al., 2007).
+In other words, there appears to be a clear overlap between the resources used to handle cognitive demands and those involved in the maintenance of emotional processes, such that cognitive demands deplete resources which might otherwise be dedicated to the maintenance of emotional processing.

+Notably, the domain of the resource depletion matters; that is, if the resources required for a particular task are not depleted, then task performance may be unaffected by the load.
+In other words, if it were the case that cognitive resources were not required to complete a task (e.g., emotional categorization?), then cognitive depletion may have no behavioral consequences on one’s task performance.
+For instance, when asked to maintain representations of the emotion a face expressed, rather than its identity, participants were less accurate on subsequent judgments of emotional than perceptual pairs of a concept-property verification task (e.g., lemon-yellow, couple-happy; Vermeulen, Niedenthal, Pleyers, Bayot, & Corneille, 2014).
+Neuroimaging research has supported these findings by suggesting separable effects of load as a function of the (cognitive versus emotional) domain.
+For instance, changing the nature of cognitively demanding tasks to include an emotional component (e.g., remembering an emotional expression instead of an identity; judging the congruency of a face and label for emotional expressions instead of sex), even when stimuli themselves remain consistent, results in the recruitment of dissociable neural resources (Egner, Etkin, Gale, & Hirsch, 2008; Neta & Whalen, 2011).
+Indeed, emotional loads are receive priority processing at the perceptual and executive levels (Pessoa, 2009) and are thus highly competitive for cognitive resources.
 As such, when these resources are engaged with an emotional load, the resources are no longer available for regulating other emotional processes and performance on these will likely be affected.

-R
+In other words, emotional loads are likely to impact concurrent emotional processing more strongly than comparable cognitive (i.e., non-emotional) loads.

+Resources required for resolving emotional ambiguity